 The strands and standards for each assessment form the basis of all questions included in each test.
 Each test item is linked to a single strand and standard, which is used for scoring, reporting and program improvement purposes.
 Particular strands may be weighted more highly through the use of additional questions tied to that strand.

-When a performance objective has been achieved at the minimum 80% level (moderately to highly skilled), it is documented by the teacher.
-All performance objectives must be completed and evaluated prior to the test.
+When a performance skill has been achieved at the minimum 80% level (moderately to highly skilled), it is documented by the teacher.
+All performance skills must be completed and evaluated prior to the test.

 The state Career and Technical Education Testing Center administers the Skill Certificate Program.
 Tests for the Skill Certificate Program are designed to be taken at the end of a course.